andrew/ultimate-awesome/README.md

 - [awesome-codemods](https://github.com/jelmer/awesome-codemods) - Curated list of tools that can fix your code for you.
 - [awesome-home-buying](https://github.com/KhouryFinance/awesome-home-buying) - A list of useful resources for buying your home in a crazy market.
 Written by some people at Khoury Finance.
 - [events](https://github.com/learn-anything/events) - Awesome events.
-- [awesome-optics](https://github.com/Ly0n/awesome-optics) - A collection of online resources related to optics.
 - [awesome-portablizing](https://github.com/mackieks/awesome-portablizing) - A list of cool portablizing/modding projects, with a focus on open source hardware and software.
 - [ionic-anhembi-2021.1](https://github.com/mcf1110/ionic-anhembi-2021.1) - All the code produced at the "Mobile Devices" lectures for the first semester of 2021 at Universidade Anhembi Morumbi.
 - [awesome-hri-papers-for-industry](https://github.com/mjyc/awesome-hri-papers-for-industry) - HRI Papers for Industry.